vepeter/kubernetes-the-hard-way/docs/13-kube-apiserver-to-kubelet.md

 The Kubernetes API Server authenticates to the Kubelet as the `kubernetes` user using the client certificate as defined by the `--kubelet-client-certificate` flag.

-Bind the `system:kube-apiserver-to-kubelet` ClusterRole to the `kubernetes` user:
+Bind the `system:kube-apiserver-to-kubelet` ClusterRole to the `kubernetes` user (on the administrative node):

 ```
 cat <<EOF | kubectl apply -f -